-During the third quarter of 2013, the Company entered into two fixed-to-variable interest rate swap agreements for its 4.625% senior notes due 2020 with an aggregate notional amount of \$600.0 and variable interest rates based on one-month LIBOR plus 2.298% to hedge against changes in the fair value of a portion of the Company's long-term debt.
+During the third quarter of 2013, the Company entered into two fixed-to-variable interest rate swap agreements for its 4.625% senior notes due 2020 with an aggregate notional amount of \$600.0 and variable interest rates based on one-month LIBOR plus

+2.298% to hedge against changes in the fair value of a portion of the Company's long-term debt.
 These derivative financial instruments are accounted for as fair value hedges of the senior notes due 2020.
-These interest rate swaps are included in other long-term assets and added to the value of the senior notes, with an aggregate fair value of \$4.5 at March 31, 2018 and \$4.1 at December 31, 2017.
+These interest rate swaps are included in other long-term assets or other long-term liabilities, as applicable, and added to or subtracted from the value of the senior notes, with an aggregate fair value of \$(5.6) at June 30, 2018 and \$4.1 at December 31, 2017.

 During the first quarter of 2018, the Company entered into six USD to Swiss Franc cross-currency swap agreements with an aggregate notional value of \$600.0 and which are accounted for as a hedge against its net investment in a Swiss subsidiary.
 Of the notional value, \$300.0 matures in 2022 and \$300.0 matures in 2025.
-These cross currency swaps are included in other long-term assets and liabilities as appropriate with an aggregate fair value of \$2.2 and \$2.1, respectively, as of March 31, 2018.
+The cross currency swaps maturing in 2022 and 2025 are included in other long-term assets with an aggregate fair value of \$14.2 and \$10.0, respectively, as of June 30, 2018.
 Changes in the fair value of the cross-currency swaps are charged or credited through accumulated other comprehensive income in the Consolidated Balance Sheet until the hedged item is recognized in earnings.